European Spallation Source: Neutron Scattering and Imaging Instruments at ESS

 The target station is surrounded by instrument halls with scientific instruments placed in four sections in the cardinal directions.
 In the western section, science instruments are located 156 meters from the center of the target station.
-In the southern one, the distance is between 50 and 80 meters, and the science instruments located closest to the target station are in the northern and eastern sections.
+The distance is between 50 and 80 meters in the southern one, and the science instruments located closest to the target station are in the northern and eastern sections.

-Initially, 15 different scientific instruments will be erected:
+Initially, 15 different scientific instruments will be constructed: